JWH709/Buffoon-Builder/Notes/NOTES.md

 - Moved the buttons that let you change the building list you're on to the building list component.
 Also styled both buttons.
 - Styled both buttons that switch between info and building space.
 Adjust the layout of JokerInfo to make the switch less awkward on mobile.
+### Questions:
+- Should I use spring to add all of the animations I want to add?
+Now That I've figured out how to use it with async functions, can I just apply those to any transformation I want?
+- How should I manage storing state for all of the non-rendered components?
+- Intro page layout, animations, info, etc
+- Sounds and background music?
+- better rounding on buttons

+# Goals for the 30th-6th:

+- Typo in Results Block info
+- Fix up Mobile Interface (Can also set dpr to 1 in Canvas for Shader fix)
+	- Move State up/retain state
+	- That or content-visibility none using ?
+- Change Results tab/block to be matching in some capacity
+- Potentially Add a few more animations
+- Intro Page/Big description Page

+- Bonus: Maybe swiping on some stuff

+## August 1st:

+- Finish mobile layout stuff today.